-Corrective Action Plan: The City Finance Officer reviews the financial statements in detail each year.
-It is more cost effective and efficient for a public accounting firm to prepare the financial statements during the audit process.
+Corrective Action Plan: The City Finance Officer reviews the financial statements and SDRS adjustment in detail each year.
+It is more cost effective and efficient for a public accounting firm to prepare the financial statements and SDRS adjustment during the audit process.
 The City will continue to have the auditor prepare the annual financial statements.